 Planning Commission Term: Three years One Vacancy

-The Planning Commission is made up of seven Council-appointed volunteers and oversees implementation of the City’s Development Code and Comprehensive Plan.
+The Planning Commission is made up of seven Council-appointed volunteers and oversees implementation of the City’s Land Use Development Code and Comprehensive Plan.
 The Planning Commission reviews and approves or denies applications for various types of land uses.

 Citizen Advisory Group Application